SumoLogic/sumologic-documentation/docs/manage/deletion-requests.md

 :::

 :::note
-Existing messages which are not marked for deletion might be seen duplicated for couple of seconds when the data deletion is running over the range of messages.
-These duplicated messages will automatically disappear once the data deletion is completed.
+During the data deletion process, existing messages may temporarily appear duplicated for a few seconds.
+These duplicated messages will automatically disappear once the data deletion is complete.
 :::

 You can create a data deletion request from either the **Logs** tab or any **Log Search**.